o9812/Wikileaks-Stock-Market/data_description.md

     - num_lable: numerical label, the exchange rate
     - dummy_lable: the dummy label, 1 if it is an abnormal return 0 if not.
     - Content: the raw content of each cable.

+- `/data/wikileaks/data/WorkData/wikileaks/output_result`
+    > The result on the Azure server.
+    - output_all_neg_30_a       :including all data, with only negative numerical label and only keep top 50 important features.
+30 trees.
+    - output_year_neg_30_a      :including all data split by year, with only negative numerical label and only keep top 50 important features.
+30 trees.
+    - output_country_neg_30_a   :including all data split by country, with only negative numerical label and only keep top 50 important features.
+30 trees.